gitRepo2/Project_06_MineralCatalog/Readme.txt

 Treehouse Python Webdevelopment Course Projekt 06 - Mineral Catalogue

 Lukas Straumann
-March 2019
+June 2019

-Version 1.0
+Version 1.1

-Write a script to that constructs a mineral model instance for each mineral in
+Write a script to that constructs a mineral model instance for each mineral in minerals.json

 Create a layout template for the app.